You'll see resources in your content catalogue that are available to you based on your subscriptions.

 Downloading a certificate

-Visit the Achievements area by clicking on your name in the top bar to open the Learning centre menu.
+Visit the CPD certificates area by clicking on the CPD certificates button in the top bar of the Learning centre.

 You'll see a list of all content you've completed, with the option to download your certificate.